 The Julimar Nickel-Copper-PGE Project, Western Australia

-Chalice Mining aims to uphold the highest corporate, social and environmental standards in all that we do.
-We recognise the importance of building respectful and inclusive relationships with our Western Australian stakeholders, communities and governing organisations.
+Chalice values the community, and aims to uphold the highest corporate, social and environmental standards in all that we do.
+We recognise the importance of build respectful and inclusive relationships with our local stakeholders, communities, and governing organisations.

-Chalice is committed to open communication with the community in which it operates.
 The Company aims to actively manage the impact of our activities through the continued consideration and response to the interests and concerns of the local community where the Julimar Project is located This ensures we deliver a meaningful and ongoing social and economic benefit to the people and enterprises around our exploration.